Personal Injury Frequently Asked Questions

 While not legally required, hiring a personal injury lawyer is strongly recommended in most situations.
 You should seriously consider getting a lawyer if:

-Studies consistently show that injured people who hire attorneys recover significantly more compensation -even after paying attorney fees -than those who handle claims on their own.
+Studies consistently show that injured people who hire attorneys recover significantly more compensation - even after paying attorney fees - than those who handle claims on their own.
 Since most personal injury lawyers work on contingency (no fee unless you win), there is little financial risk in at least getting a free consultation.
-Find a personal injury attorney near you →
+Learn when to hire a personal injury lawyer →

 A personal injury lawyer handles every aspect of your case so you can focus on recovery.
 Their responsibilities include: